donovandicks/datafy/cli/README.md

 ## Usage

+The Python3.10 runtime is __required__ for development and to run the CLI from source.

-You can install from source by running `poetry install` in the current directory and then running `python main.py -c CONTENT -t TIME_RANGE`. __NOTE__: To use the CLI, the backend API must be running.
+You can install from source by running `poetry install` in the current directory and then running `python main.py -c CONTENT [-t TIME_RANGE] [-a AGGREGATE]`.
+__NOTE__: To use the CLI, the backend API must be running.
 See the API [readme](../backend/api/README.md) for more information.

+## Contributing

+Run `poetry install` to install all requirements.

+The CLI uses the `argparse` library for argument parsing and validation.